-The interventions supported under this project will provide cash support to poor and vulnerable households affected by the COVID-19 crisis.
+The interventions supported under this project has provided cash support to poor and vulnerable households affected by the COVID-19 crisis and will provide skills trainings for self-employed individuals who were affected by the COVID-19 crisis.
 The project will neither procure materials or equipment, nor support rehabilitation or construction activities or civil works, and therefore, is not expected to have any negative environmental risks or impacts.
 As there are no activities with a physical footprint identified, nor are there activities that could lead to specific actions that could have associated environmental impacts, no environmental assessment is required.
 However, given the current situation associated with the COVID-19 pandemic, occupational health and safety risks for project workers (i.e. PMU staff, workers engaged with the Job Center, Island Councils and Community workers who will directly engage with the public), is a concern.
 To mitigate these risks, the project workers will follow proper hygiene, social distancing measures and other safety precautions as detailed in the ESMF, the WHO standards and other Government guidelines.

-Based on the documentation and available data, project risks were assessed during the project preparation phase as described in the ESMF.
-The key social risks were related to issues of exclusion and access to information and services specifically for vulnerable and marginalized groups.
+The key social risks are related to issues of exclusion and access to information and services specifically for vulnerable and marginalized groups.
 For example, the risk associated with the eligibility criteria and beneficiary selection processes not being designed in an equitable and a transparent manner thereby excluding key vulnerable groups.
-In addition, disadvantaged and vulnerable groups face challenges in terms of accessing information and facilities to apply for the income support grant, undermining the central objectives of the project.
-While the project will mobilize Island Councils and community groups to support these vulnerable groups, there is an added risk of exposing these groups to the virus during interactions with Island councils and other community members.
-Risks of GBV, SEA and SH may also increase as a result of abuse of authority especially during selection of beneficiaries for sexual purposes, domestic violence due to economic hardships, and during home visits, especially in homes without any male presence.
-Further, social tensions could arise due to concerns about infection being spread to the communities during interactions or due to community groups or individuals being dissatisfied about the selection process of the project due exclusion issues.
+In addition, disadvantaged and vulnerable groups face challenges in terms of accessing information and facilities to apply for the income support grants and skills training, undermining the central objectives of the project.
+While the project has mobilized Island Councils and community groups to support these vulnerable groups, there is an added risk of exposing these groups to the virus during interactions with Island councils, other community members and skills training providers.
+Risks of GBV, SEA and SH may also may persist as a result of abuse of authority especially during selection of beneficiaries, attending onsite trainings especially during residential programs and increases risk of domestic violence due to economic hardships in homes.
+Further, social tensions could arise due to concerns about infection being spread to the communities during interactions or due to exclusion issues.